A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Discussion

 Clearly, $(p^*, q^*, t^*) = (\unitvect,\allzeros,0)$ is a maximin strategy for both players, where $\unitvect = (1,0,\dots,0)$ is the first unit vector.
-Since, $b = c = \allzeros$, it holds that $t^* = 0$ and $b\supt p^* - c\supt q^* = 0$, so we cannot directly apply \citeauthor{Dant51a}'s correspondence.
+Since, $b = \allzeros$ and $c = \allzeros$, it holds that $t^* = 0$ and $b\supt p^* - c\supt q^* = 0$, so we cannot directly apply \citeauthor{Dant51a}'s correspondence.
 Furthermore, extracting a primal-dual optimal pair or certificates of infeasibility or unboundedness from the maximin strategy like in \Cref{prop:dantzig} fails.
 Scaling $p^*$ is never dual feasible (apart from scaling with $0$), and $p^*$ is also not a certificate of infeasibility or unboundedness. $\lhd$ \end{example}

-Arguably, the case of $b = c = \allzeros$ in the last example seems somewhat trivial.
+Arguably, the case of $b = \allzeros$ and $c = \allzeros$ in the last example may seem unsatisfying.
 However, we want to stress that \citeauthor{Dant51a}'s correspondence can only fail for somewhat trivial cases, namely cases covered by our preprocessing in \Cref{alg:Anonneg}.
-Indeed, instead of using our reduction, we can also use \citeauthor{Dant51a}'s reduction in \Cref{alg:Anonneg} for tackling LPs with $A\ge \allzeros$.
+Indeed, instead of using our reduction, we can also use \citeauthor{Dant51a}'s reduction in \cref{ln:modLP} of \Cref{alg:Anonneg} for tackling LPs with $A\ge \allzeros$.
 This approach is sound due to \Cref{prop:dantzig}.